rcmdnk/vim_emu/README.md

 ChangeKey 3 and 6 works only in modes other than Insert/Normal modes, therefore they are useful if you use ESC/Ctrl-[ as is in Insert/Normal modes.

-Visual Block uses the mouse cursor position instead of the cursor position as a start point, therefore it behaves different from other Visual modes.

 For Recording Macro, you need MadRuby (see below).